Cecil and Caitlyn heat up the Halloween costume wars early

 Is the rule of "too soon" at play?
 Has the digital age spawned an overly politically correct genie with no immediate plans to be stuffed back in the bottle?

-Richard Lachmann, a professor at the University of Albany who includes Halloween in his sociology of culture course, said costumes seem to be more provocative every year, with equally amped-up backlash.
+Richard Lachmann, a professor at the University at Albany who includes Halloween in his sociology of culture course, said costumes seem to be more provocative every year, with equally amped-up backlash.
 And there's always a base of people who feel it's an "irreligious pagan holiday to begin with and are ready to be upset," he said.

 Throw in a heavy dose of gore, loaded parody and ultra-sexy costumes, Lachmann added, and Halloween is now a free-for-all debate on decency and where the never-OK line belongs.
 But is there a line at all?